charliegucci/marketplace/README.md

 According to Australian Companion Animal Council, Australia has one of the highest rates of dog ownership in the world, despite a small decline in recent years.
 About 2.8 million households have at least one dog.
 Figures on cross breed dogs are not centralised but research estimates sales of cross bred dogs surpassed pure bred pedigree.<br/>

-Adding a dog to the family is a huge step because it involves 10 to 15 years of commitment and the final choice betwenn a pedigree dog or a designer dog is up to you.<br/>
+Adding a dog to the family is a huge step because it involves 10 to 15 years of commitment and the final choice between a pedigree dog or a cross breed dog is up to you.<br/>

 In this app, we aim to:<br/>